Selectmen Grant Two New Liquor-Store Licenses

 “I think it’s just unbelievable what you’re doing on behalf of this town,” he said.

-In a recent poll on Arlington Patch, residents favored the duo of Mystic Wine Shoppe and The Meat House as their top choice.
+, residents favored the duo of Mystic Wine Shoppe and The Meat House as their top choice.

-Mystic Wine Shoppe, at 901 Massachusetts Ave., was proposed by Faiola, who already owns Arlington Lithograph in town with his brother.
+Mystic Wine Shoppe, at 901 Massachusetts Ave., was proposed by Faiola, who already owns in town with his brother.
 Faiola, whose grandparents and parents were from Arlington, said he intends that Mystic Wine Shoppe will serve the same clientele as Stop & Shop.
 The store’s manager will be Michael Woodward.

 The Meat House’s proposal to add beer and wine to its store at 1398 Massachusetts Ave. was presented by attorney Mary Winstanley O’Connor and owner/manager Peter Weissman.